amartyasd/amartyasd.github.io/_pages/seminars.md

   - /seminars
 ---

-This page contains links of working/reading groups I'm (c0)organising or have (co)organised in the past.
+This page contains links to working/reading groups I'm (co)organising or have (co)organised in the past.

 ### Past Seminars